 In 2017/18, the total of 270 new lots was the highest in the last 10 years. no significant residential subdivision consents were granted in 2018/19.
 Residential subdivision between 2013/14 and 2015/16 all stemmed from small-scale, two lot subdivisions.

-Between 2008/09 and 2017/18, 989 building consents have been granted for the creation of new dwellings within the Residential Zone.
-Nearly a fifth of these consents were granted in the 2008/09 year, after which the number of building consents granted dropped sharply, until a rebound in 2015/16 and 2016/17.
-This is likely to be due to the economic recession of the late 2000s and its lingering impact on the economy.
+Between 2009/10 and 2018/19, 955 building consents have been granted for the creation of new dwellings within the Residential Zone.
 The increasing economic confidence of recent years has resulted in house price growth and a building boom which helps explain the sharp increase of building consents granted in 2015/16 to 2016/17.
 However, the 2017/18 figure of 101 building consents is very close to the annual average over the last ten years.
 For 2018/19 we have experienced another increase in figures with 156 new building consents for the district; only in the Residential Zone.
 That is an indicator of a strong economy, considering the growth is above the annual average.

 Development controls are in place for new developments to ensure any negative impacts are minimised.
 These include ‘maximum heights for buildings’, ‘yards’, ‘site coverage’, etc. The number of resource consents granted to breach development controls has generally followed the level of activity in residential subdivision and building construction over the last ten years.
 This suggests that, at this stage, the existing development controls are not creating increasing pressure on the efficient use of land.

 Since 2007/08, no resource consent applications have been declined for non-compliance with Council development controls.
 The potential cost of making a resource consent application may discourage people from submitting designs which contravene the development control rules.
 It’s possible that the costs involved with an unsuccessful resource consent application might offset the potential gain made from increased building intensity or height.